firebase/quickstart-js/config/README.md

 In-app default values are set using a JSON object using the `setDefaults` method.
-Then, you can override only those values that you need to change from the Firebase console.
+Then, you can override only those values that you need to change from the Firebase console or the REST API.
 This lets you use Remote Config for any default value that you might want to override in the future, without the need to set all of those values in the Firebase console.

 ### Fetch values from the Remote Config service ###